Significant wave height: Frequency domain definition

 Significant wave height Hm0, defined in the frequency domain, is used both for measured and forecasted wave variance spectra.
 Most easily, it is defined in terms of the variance m0 or standard deviation ση of the surface elevation: $$H_{m_0} = 4 \sqrt{m_0} = 4 \sigma_\eta,$$ where m0, the zeroth-moment of the variance spectrum, is obtained by integration of the variance spectrum.
 In case of a measurement, the standard deviation ση is the easiest and most accurate statistic to be used.

-Another wave-height statistic in common usage is the root-mean-square (or RMS) wave height Hrms, defined as: with Hm again denoting the individual wave heights in a certain time series.

 Statistical distribution of the heights of individual waves

 Significant wave height, scientifically represented as Hs or Hsig, is an important parameter for the statistical distribution of ocean waves.
-The most common waves are lower in height than Hs.
-This implies that encountering the significant wave is not too frequent.
-However, statistically, it is possible to encounter a wave that is much higher than the significant wave.
+The most common waves are lower in height than Hs, so significant waves do not occur constantly.
+In addition, many waves are higher than the significant wave.

 Generally, the statistical distribution of the individual wave heights is well approximated by a Rayleigh distribution.
 For example, given that Hs is 10 m, statistically: